-The CPA is the Stage Two Contract awarded to the successful tenderer at the end of an ECI process, as described previously.
+Mentioned earlier in this Volume, the CPA is the Stage Two Contract awarded to the successful tenderer at the end of an ECI process.
 The CPA sets out the terms and conditions of the working arrangement.

-There are three phases to a CPA delivery:
+There are 3 phases to a CPA delivery:

-- Project Development Phase This takes place under an ECI Agreement (the Stage One Contract of the ECI Process), and is an interactive process with the Principal in which each of the two ECI Contractors carries out design development, pricing, risk identification, project planning, and provides comment on the CPA model.
-It results in each Contractor making an Offer to the Principal in respect of the Project Works.
-Following negotiations with the Contractor(s), the Principal accepts a Project Works Offer, and awards the CPA Contract. - 2.
-Project Implementation Phase The CPA Principles guide the relationship between the Contractor and Principal from this point forward.
-The Contractor's primary task is to design, construct, commission and handover Project Works on or before the Target Completion Date, and - 3.
-Project Finalisation Phase This includes defect correction, construction completion reporting, and issue of the Final Certificate.
+- 1. Project Development Phase This takes place under an ECI Agreement (the Stage One Contract of the ECI Process) and is an interactive process with the Principal where each of the 2 ECI Contractors carry out design development, pricing, risk identification, project planning, and provide comment on the CPA model.
+This results in each Contractor making an Offer to the Principal relating to project Works.
+Following negotiations with the Contractor(s), the Principal accepts a Project Works Offer, and awards the CPA Contract. - Project Implementation Phase The CPA Principles guide the relationship between the Contractor and Principal from this point forward.
+The Contractor's primary task is to design, construct, commission, and handover project Works on or before the Target Completion Date, and - 3.
+Project Finalisation Phase This includes defect correction, construction completion reporting, and issuing the Final Certificate.

-In performing the Works under the CPA, the Parties use principles such as these to guide actions and behaviours:
+In performing the Works under the CPA, the parties use the following principles to guide actions and behaviours:

-- the primary focus is to satisfy project objectives and deliver outcomes including reasonable commercial expectations of each party - equal-say peer relationship - responsibility for performance, and an obligation to provide successful outcomes

-- full access to 'best in class' resources from all parties - encouragement of innovation and commitment to achieving outstanding results - clear responsibilities / 'no blame' culture - open, straight, honest communication - full support to the Project from each party - all transactions fully open book, and - all decisions made in accordance with these principles.
+- the primary focus is to satisfy project objectives and deliver outcomes including reasonable commercial expectations of each party - equal-say peer relationship - responsibility for performance, and an obligation to provide successful outcomes - full access to 'best in class' resources from all parties - encouragement of innovation and commitment to achieving outstanding results - clear responsibilities / 'no blame' culture - · open, straight, honest communication - full support for the project from each party - all transactions fully open book, and - all decisions made in accordance with these principles.

-The 'no blame' framework applies to the design consultant also, with the parties having collective responsibility of the Prior Design Services and Design Services, and a 'Deed of Acknowledgment' with the Designer formalises this.
+The 'no blame' framework also applies to the design consultant, with the parties having collective responsibility for the Prior Design Services and Design Services, and a 'Deed of Acknowledgment' with the Designer formalising this.

-A key objective of the CPA is to avoid disputes; striving for early notification and prompt resolution, and minimising inefficiencies associated with adversarial conduct.
-Another key objective is the sharing of the burden of the risks - avoiding risks where possible and mitigating those that are unavoidable.
+A key objective of the CPA is to avoid disputes; striving for early identification, notification, and prompt resolution, while minimising inefficiencies associated with adversarial conduct.
+Another key objective is sharing burden risks, avoiding risks where possible and mitigating those that are unavoidable.

-Key Result Areas (KRAs) allow the parties to measure delivery (and appropriate payments) against key departmental objectives, such as quality, program, community and stakeholders, environment and sustainability, and project culture.
+Key Result Areas allow the parties to measure delivery (and appropriate payments) against key departmental objectives, such as quality, program, community and stakeholders, environment and sustainability, and project culture.

-A Project Leadership Team, with members representing both the Principal and the Contractor, directs and governs the Project.
-A Project Management Team, also with members representing both the Principal and the Contractor, and including a Design Verifier and a Construction Verifier, manages the day to day running of the project, and ensures that the culture necessary to achieve all KRAs is created and sustained.
-All decisions of the Project Management Team must be unanimous.
+A Project Leadership Team, with members representing both the Principal and the Contractor, will direct and govern the project.
+A Project Management Team, including members representing both the Principal and the Contractor, a Design Verifier and a Construction Verifier, will manage the everyday operations of the project, and ensure the necessary culture to achieve all KRAs is created and sustained.
+All decisions made by the Project Management Team must be unanimous.

-The Contract is administered by an Administrator, appointed by the Principal, who functions as an agent of the Principal, not as an independent certifier, assessor or valuer.
+The Contract is administered by an Administrator, appointed by the Principal, who functions as the Principal's agent, not as an independent certifier, assessor or valuer.
 A Differences Resolution Advisor is appointed as an independent party to the Contract.
-An Independent Financial Auditor, as an advisor to the Principal, provides ongoing auditing services to substantiate the accuracy and appropriateness of all financial records, payments and reports of the Contractor.
-The Contractor also has the right to audit the Principal's financial records in the open-book approach.
+An Independent Financial Auditor, as an advisor to the Principal, will provide ongoing auditing services to substantiate the accuracy and appropriateness of all financial records, payments and reports of the Contractor.
+The Contractor also has the right to audit the Principal's financial records in the open book approach.